chunyu-li/VAE/README.md

 ...
 ```

-Then you can run the code:
+Then you can run the code, all the output images will be saved in the `output` directory for the convenience for Linux Server developers as server side normally doesn't have GUI to display images.

 ```shell
 python3 main.py
 ```

 If you have at least one NVIDIA GPU on your machine and have installed CUDA, the program will be executed on GPU.
-We highly recommend you to use GPU since it will reduce the training time tremendously.
+It's **highly recommended** to use GPU since it will reduce the training time tremendously.

 ## Reproducibility